Krishnarjuna

-Krishnarjuna is a 2008 Indian fantasy comedy film produced by M.Mohan Babu on his Sri Lakshmi Prasanna Pictures banner and directed by P. Vasu, starring Nagarjuna Akkineni, Manchu Vishnu, and Mamta Mohandas.
+Krishnarjuna is a 2008 Indian Telugu-language fantasy comedy film produced by M.Mohan Babu on his Sri Lakshmi Prasanna Pictures banner and directed by P. Vasu, starring Nagarjuna Akkineni, Manchu Vishnu, and Mamta Mohandas.
 The music was composed by M. M. Keeravani.
-In the film, when Baba, an astrologer claims that Satya's first husband will be killed, her brother, Pedababu, plans to get her married to the ill-treated orphan, Arjun.
-However, Lord Krishna comes to Arjun's assistance and rescue.
-The film was based on Bruce Almighty.
+In the film, when Baba, an astrologer, claims that Satya's first husband will be killed, her brother, Pedababu, plans to get her married to the ill-treated orphan, Arjun.
+However, Lord Krishna comes to Arjun's rescue.
+The film is based on Bruce Almighty.

-The film was a box office failure.
+The film was a box-office failure.

 Plot

 A mentally unstable pregnant woman runs inside a temple and closes the door.
 She gives birth to a boy at the feet of Lord Krishna's idol and breathes her last.
 The doors of the temple are closed, as people believe that the birth of such a woman's child in 'Gharbhagudi' is a bad omen.
 The boy, named Arjun, grows up under the guardianship of his grandmother.
 He goes to work as a bodyguard to Satya, the sister of landlord Pedababu.
 Arjun and his grandmother live in the outhouse of Pedababu's bungalow.
 Arjun is ill-treated by everyone.
 When an astrologer says that Satya's first husband will be killed and she will live happily with her second husband, Pedababu plans to get Satya married to Arjun first.
 Then, he conspires to kill him and get Satya married to a rich man.
 However, Lord Krishna comes to Arjun's assistance.
 Arjun gains some powers from his companionship with the Lord and overcomes the evils that threaten his peace and family life.
 He also succeeds in reopening the doors of the temple.
 Arjun then dies by jumping off a tall building because of his faith in Lord Krishna who revives him a minute after his death.
 The film ends on a happy note.